shabbirabdul/Project-Pipeline/README.md

 ####Dependencies set up and build script execution

    All the required dependencies are listed in pom.xml and the build server(Jenkins) will pick the build script configured in the project.
 The Pom.xml has public repos listed in the file, which picks the required dependencies necessary for clean build.
-The clean install command configured while building a job is:
+The clean install command configured while building a job is:  clean install

 ####Multiple Nodes